ctrager/budoco/README.md

 https://stackoverflow.com/questions/15410265/file-upload-progress-bar-with-jquery

-* when we are forcing admin to change password, also need email, in case forgets password so need a new form
+* when we are forcing admin to change password, also need email, in case forgets password so need a new form.
+Other install improvements.

 * validate email on register, unless auto register is working

 * allow user to reset own email, username, plus some other settings

-* *RECEIVE* emails into the app that get posted to the relevant Issue.

-* Make org meaningful
+* Make org meaningful. enable receiving new issues per org, or globally.

-* Turn emails from trusted senders into issues, not just replies

 * linkify urls in issue/post description